 Dagu

-A lightweight workflow orchestrator that runs shell-based DAGs via a single binary and YAML definitions , worth assessing as a lower-ops alternative to Airflow or Argo for teams that don't need a full Kubernetes-native pipeline engine.
+Dagu. `A lightweight workflow orchestrator that runs shell-based DAGs via a single binary and YAML definitions , worth assessing as a lower-ops alternative to Airflow or Argo for teams t We assess it under Platform in the garden.

 Blurb